xshoji/bruno-extension-copy-network-logs-and-response/README.md

 ## Usage

-1. After installing the extension, wait 3 seconds (initialization time)
+1. After installing the extension, wait 500 ms (initialization time)
 2. A "Copy" button will appear near the "Safe Mode" text on the Bruno screen
 3. After executing an API request, open the "Timeline" tab in the right pane
 4. Click on the Timeline you want to copy from the history list to display its details